jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * "links" -- "self" link, and "related" links for IP network and IRR (when defined) objects ([@!RFC9083, section 4.2])
 * "remarks" -- see [@!RFC9083, section 4.3]

-Here is an elided example of a ROA object in RDAP:
+Here is an elided example of a ROA object:

 ```
 {